Travel

 22. Tanjore, Tamil Nadu

-When you hear about Tanjore, the first thing that comes to mind is the exquisite gold relief paintings that are named after the town.
-Tanjore has a centuries-long history and was once the foundation of South Indian art.
+When you think of Tanjore, the first thing that pops into your mind is the beautiful gold relief paintings that bear the name of the town.
+Tanjore has a history that stretches over centuries and was the cradle for South Indian art.
+Tanjore’s urban clamor combines with the palaces and temples of previous kingdoms, and is a great tourist attraction to purchase antiques and reproductions.

 23. Chettinad, Tamil Nadu